-22 Or contractual alternative.
+18 Or contractual alternative.

-- for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points,23 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA or IP PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - 50.52.
-Where the process outlined in paragraph 5148 is inconsistent with the scenario being assessed, e.g: - at off-peak24 demand levels; and - in consideration of NTS Exit Points, such as storage sites, not expected to normally off-take gas at peak demand levels, supply and demand flows shall be adjusted consistent with analysis for the determination of-Funded incremental obligated capacity Re-openerrevenue drivers, and, where appropriate, off-peak load behaviour.
+- 47. The supply and demand scenarios used for the analysis will be consistent with the Transmission Planning Code a copy of which can be found on the National Grid website at: http://www2.nationalgrid.com/UK/Industry-information/Future-of-Energy/Gas-Ten-Year-Statement/Transmission-Planning-Code/. - 48.
+The analysis shall primarily be undertaken at high demand levels taking into account the gas security standard as detailed in the Transmission Planning Code.
+Ideally the flow at all NTS Exit Points should be set at the obligated level.
+However, this would be impracticable because to do so would result in total exit flow being much greater than previously experienced peak demand and available entry supplies.
+Hence, normally flows at NTS Exit Points shall be set: - for NTS Exit Points that have a reasonable probability of being donor NTS Exit Points,19 at the Obligated Exit Capacity level (plus any incremental capacity reserved via a PARCA); and - for all other NTS Exit Points, to the appropriate level for the demand condition, but no lower than the sold capacity level. - 49.
+Where the process outlined in paragraph 48 is inconsistent with the scenario being assessed, e.g: - at off-peak20 demand levels; and - in consideration of NTS Exit Points, such as storage sites, not expected to normally off-take gas at peak demand levels, supply and demand flows shall be adjusted consistent with analysis for the determination of revenue drivers, and, where appropriate, off-peak load behaviour.
 Any adjustment shall be consistent with the capacity objectives stated in paragraph 14.